 MEET THE ARTIST

 I’ve painted here and there – mainly here – since I moved to London in 2004.
-Courtesy of lockdown, this dormant interest of mine became a full-blown passion, which I suppose is the case for many new artists.
-I’ve painted every day without fail and that’s a lot of output – some successful, some not so much.
-The latter category is the better teacher.
+Courtesy of Covid lockdown, this dormant interest of mine became a full-blown passion, which I suppose is the case for many new artists.

-To me, watercolour is the loveliest and the scariest medium to work with.
-Imagine surprising yourself every day.
-The unpredictability of water makes that possible and lends itself to the impressionist, semi-abstract painting style that I love.
-I start with considering and observing the subject and decide composition.
+To me, watercolour is a fascinating medium.
+The unpredictability of water lends itself to the loose, semi-abstract painting style that I love.
+For the representative works I start with considering and observing the subject and decide composition.
 Beyond that, the less I get involved with the water and the pigment, the better.
-The most exciting stuff happens when I relinquish control, come-what-may-style.
+I don’t aim to spell out every detail, but rather find the essence with the least amount of fuss.
+The most rewarding experience happens when I relinquish control, come-what-may style.
+This process is the drive, more so than the result.

 What captures my eye